Eschatologue/CM_wiki/docs/class/ranger/index.md

 You have a background in battling spellcasters.
 You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.

 ***Ranger Knight***
 You have sworn to serve a crown or nation and aim to bring its foes to ruin.
-You gain proficiency in History and armour training with Heavy armour, and your primary ability of this class becomes Strength and Wisdom instead of Dexterity and Wisdom.
+You gain proficiency in History and armour training with Heavy armour, and you can change your primary ability of this class becomes Strength and Wisdom instead of Dexterity and Wisdom.

 ***Sanctified Hunter***
 You have sworn to hunt the enemies of a holy or druidic order.
 You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.